rajforsure/CodeSprint2.0/README.md

 ## 🎯 Purpose

-This repository is not just about solving problems — it’s about consistency, learning, debugging, and pushing the boundaries of logic and code efficiency one problem at a time.
+This repository is not just about solving problems — it’s about consistency, learning, debugging, and pushing the boundaries of logic and code efficiency.
 By the end of 45 days, this journey will be a reflection of my growth as a coder and a learner.

 ---